doorkeeper-gem/doorkeeper-openid_connect/README.md

 GET   /.well-known/webfinger
 ```

+With the exception of the hard-coded `/.well-known` paths (see [RFC 5785](https://tools.ietf.org/html/rfc5785)) you can customize routes in the same way as with Doorkeeper, please refer to [this page on their wiki](https://github.com/doorkeeper-gem/doorkeeper/wiki/Customizing-routes#version--05-1).

 ### Nonces

 To support clients who send nonces you have to tweak Doorkeeper's authorization view so the parameter is passed on.